 At the same time, when a logo designer is owning up to providing proper deliverable from his/her ends, the clients should also make sure to use a proper method of creating their logo.

 Mentioned below are some of the deliverable a logo designer should give to the clienteles and what clienteles should be receiving from their logo designer.

 Providing various file formats to your clienteles will not just make them satisfied in the long-run, but any designer who likes your work will also admire you more.

-Whether you are delivering high quality prints, using logo on a website, or adding it into a Word document, thank you cards and other stationeries, a variety of file formats are there that should be employed over the other.
+Whether you are delivering high quality prints, using logo on a website, or adding it into a Word document, thank you cards and other stationery, Variety of file formats are there that should be employed over the other.

-A Tagged Image File Format, or TIFF, is an extensively supported file format that works well in almost all programs.
-This format is of higher quality than that of JPG or GIF, but is not vector-formatted like an EPS.
+A Tagged Image File Format, TIFF, is an extensively supported file format that works well in almost all programs.
+This format is of higher quality than that of JPGs or GIF but is not vector-formatted like an EPS.

 Usually while sending TIFFs to the clients, try to produce them at a larger size, there fore it will be easy for them to resize it down or stick to the larger size for supplementary versatility, if required.